 a.klejman@nencki.edu.pl

-The LAM Transgenic Unit is a full-service core that provides transgenic and genome engineering services to enable the production of animal models by classical transgenesis and by viral vector modifications.
+The Transgenic Unit is a full-service core that provides transgenic and genome engineering services to enable the production of animal models by classical transgenesis and by viral vector modifications.
 We are performing both mice and rat transgenesis.

 Transgenesis of the animals is performed using the classical microinjection, improved in our laboratory (patent number 355 353).
 The first step is the preparation of the DNA.
 Plasmid is digested by restriction enzymes, to obtain a linear form.
 Then this linear form is microinjected to the prenuclei by the use of the micromanipulator.
 Then those hypothetically transgenic zygotes are implemented into tubal infundibulum of the pregnant females.
 After the birth the offspring is genotyped and if any transgene animal is found, it becomes the founder of a new, transgenic strain.

-For more information and ordering details please contact us: Please fill the order form
+For more information and ordering details please contact us:

 j.przybys@nencki.edu.pl

-Please fill the order form
+Please fill the transgenic animal generation order form.

 Cryopreservation is cost and time saving method enabling preservation of valuable transgenic lines that are not currently in use.

-Freezing of sperm or embryos is always recommended, as they constitute a ‘back-up’ in case of disease outbreak, fertility problems, spontaneous phenotype loss, etc. A complete cycle of cryopreserving a strain and reconstituting it from frozen material involves the same biological steps whether one uses embryos or sperm.
+Freezing of sperm or embryos is always recommended as they constitute as a ‘back-up’ in case of disease outbreak, fertility problems, spontaneous phenotype loss, etc. A complete cycle of cryopreserving a strain and reconstituting it from frozen material involves the same biological steps whether one uses embryos or sperm.
 In both cases, the production of fertilized embryos is the most expensive step.
 With embryo cryo, the fertilization step takes place before freezing, whereas with sperm cryo it is done after thawing.

-For sperm cryopreservation we will freeze the sperm isolated from 3-5 practiced males (3-6 month of age) per line.
+For sperm cryopreservation we will freeze the sperm isolated from 3-5 practiced males (3-6 month of age) per line